JackJUson/v3/README.md

 ## 🚨 Forking this repo (please read!)

-This project was build by me however credit should go to [brittanychiang.com](https://brittanychiang.com) as the design came from her 😀.
-Please check her site for the original design.
-However if you prefer React as your frontend stack instead of Gatsby, don't hesitate to use my code **with attribution please!**.

-### TL;DR

-Yes, you can fork this repo.
-Please give me proper credit by linking back to [jacksonwjung.com](https://jacksonwjung.com).
+Yes, you can fork this repo 😀, please give me proper credit by linking back to [jacksonwjung.com](https://jacksonwjung.com).
 Thanks you!

 ## 🛠 Installation & Set Up